 Green Wood’s moisture content makes it not ideal for burning.
 The moisture in the wood gives off less heat than dried wood, and it also creates creosote as a by-product of moisture evaporation.
-There are high possibilities of the creosote deposits in chimney flues leading to chimney fires under the right conditions.
+There is high possibility of creosote deposits in chimney flues leading to chimney fires under the right conditions.

 Greenwood is less expensive than dried wood because the lumber is handled fewer times.
 The chances of having a loss are low.
 There are no energy costs encountered.
-The wood is at a more affordable price than dry wood.
+Wood is at a more affordable price than dry wood.

 Greenwood weighs more than dried wood.
-That is due to the moisture content, hence shipping costs are more expensive.
+That is due to the moisture content.
+Hence shipping costs are more expensive.
 Dry wood comes with a higher price tag than greenwood.
-The process of making dry wood involves stacking and stickering until it is ready to be loaded.
+Making dry wood involves stacking and stickering until it is ready to be loaded.
 It shrinks in volume by at least 5%-6%.

-Dry wood has a darker color and will retain deeper and come with more vibrant colors than kiln-dried stock.
-Darkly colored woods lose a bit of their color when dried and lightly colored woods hold their color much better when dried.
+Dry wood has a darker color, will retain deeper, and come with more vibrant colors than kiln-dried stock.
+Darkly colored woods lose a bit of their color when dried, and lightly colored woods hold their color much better when dried.